NuGet/NuGet.Client/docs/debugging.md

 #### Uninstalling the NuGet extension from Visual Studio

-Given that NuGet is a system component, you cannot use the extensions manager in Visual Studio.
+Given that NuGet is a system component, you cannot use the extensions manager in Visual Studio to downgrade your NuGet extension to its original version.
 Go back to your [Developer Command Prompt for VS](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs) and run `VSIXInstaller.exe /d:NuGet.72c5d240-f742-48d4-a0f1-7016671e405b`.

 #### NuGet in Visual Studio assembly location